 How are decisions made during the Fall BMP?

 As with the budget development process, the first step is for bureaus to submit their requested budget changes to the City Budget Office (CBO).
 These changes should be reviewed with and supported by that bureau’s Commissioner-in-Charge in advance.
 CBO then conducts analysis and provides recommendations for these decisions to City Council.
-Council discuses the requested changes and Mayor’s Proposed Supplemental Budget at a Council Work Session, which is scheduled for October 20th and will be available to watch online.
-The last step is for Council to vote on the Supplemental Budget, which is currently scheduled for October 28th.
+Council discuses the requested changes and Mayor’s Proposed Supplemental Budget at a Council Work Session.
+The last step is for Council to vote on the Supplemental Budget.
 Per Local Budget Law, there is a Supplemental Budget hearing with an opportunity to provide public testimony before Council takes their vote.